gemseo/gemseo/doc_src/disciplines/discipline_from_scratch.rst

             # TO BE COMPLETED

-Storing the output values into :attr:`!MDODiscipline.local_data` of the discipline
+Storing the output values into :attr:`!Discipline.local_data` of the discipline
 ----------------------------------------------------------------------------------

-Lastly, the computed outputs shall be stored in the :attr:`!MDODiscipline.local_data`, either directly:
+Lastly, the computed outputs shall be stored in the :attr:`!Discipline.local_data`, either directly:

 .. code::